 The area of Mon Repos is one of the greenest spots in Corfu Town.
 Excavations next to the entry have revealed ancient Greek temples and remains of Paleopolis (old own) which was the first town in the island before the attack of the Goths which forced the population to move towards the town we know today.
 Spread around the Mon Repos area you will find ruins of the temples of Hera, Artemis and Apollo, the agora (market), the roman baths, the conservatory and the altars.

 A visit to Mon Repos is completely different from any other museum or monument in Corfu.
 Even on the hottest day of the summer the forest provides shadow to every step you take and it's probably the only museum visit which can be combined with a refreshing swim!
-Where the forest meets the coast there is a small dock and a tiny beach which was made for the private use of the royal family.
+Where the forest meets the coast there is a small dock which was made for the private use of the royal family and a small beach;you can dive from there.
 So if you are planning to visit Mon Repos - take your swimming costumes!